AICC/CMI-5_Spec_Current/cmi5_spec.md

  }
 ```

-The properties for the LMSLaunchData document are described below.
+The properties for the "LMS.LaunchData" document are described below.

 <table>
   <tr><th colspan=3 align ="left">contextTemplate</th></tr>